sminliwu/sminliwu.github.io/_posts/2020-07-22-coop-automation-v1-automated-run-door.md

 * Screw eyes
 * Weatherproof housing: two plastic take-out containers that I Frankenstein'd together with hot glue, persistence, and prayer
 * Scrap door hinge to provide a rounded corner for the rope to slide

+## Version Notes

+Honestly, given how buggy this first iteration was, it's probably bad development to even call it a "version" but all of the pieces were there!
+The door was only programmed to open and close on fixed time intervals (10 seconds), which was a completely arbitrary length of time.
+I ran it once, then realized that in order to change the motor time interval, I would have to run out and reprogram the whole thing anyway.
+So total system overhaul after that test run to make adjustability a key feature, not just for my debugging/developing purposes, but also to adapt to physical changes in the environment or changing human schedules/habits.